Irene Headin

-Irene Headin was a Canadian pitcher who played in the All-American Girls Professional Baseball League.
+Irene Headin was a Canadian pitcher who played in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 Born in Saskatoon, Saskatchewan, Irene Headin was one of the 68 players born in Canada to join the All American League in its twelve-year history.
 She pitched for the South Bend Blue Sox in the 1945 season and recorded an inning of work without a decision.

 In 1988, Headin received further recognition when she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York which was unveiled to honor the entire All-American Girls Professional Baseball League.
 She later gained honorary induction into the Canadian Baseball Hall of Fame in 1998 along with the other Canadian AAGPBL players.